smartsreenath/Raspberry-Pi-SSD-BOOT/README.md

 ### Before starting, we need external monitor / VNC remote desktop access or SSH access to the Raspberry Pi.
 Tutorail link for VNC and SSH https://github.com/smartsreenath/Raspberry-Pi-VNC-Install

+Prepairing SD Card:
+  - If you have already running pi with new OS and SSh enabled, skip these.
+Otherwise follow steps from this tutorial.
+  - https://github.com/smartsreenath/Raspberry-Pi-VNC-Install (contains sd card setup, SSh setup and VNC install)

+Prepairing SSD
+ - Format SSD